 Precertification The process of getting prior approval for specified services and devices.
 Failure to get our approval will result in a denial of benefits if the services or devices do not meet HMSA's payment determination criteria.
+HMSA participating providers agree to get approval for you.
+All other providers do not agree to get approval for you, therefore you are responsible.

-Preferred Formulary Drug,

-Supply, or Insulin
+Preferred Formulary Drug, Supply, or Insulin

-A brand name drug, supply, or insulin identified as preferred on the HMSA surgical operation.
+A brand name drug, supply, or insulin identified as preferred on the HMSA